Small businesses exist for many reasons. Yet, they all share a common purpose:

 - To continue, they must earn a profit

-Learn how to fulfill your business’s purpose through financial management.
+Learn how to fulfill your business’s purpose through professional financial management.

 What Is Small Business Financial Management?

-Small business financial management is the practice of helping fulfill that business’s purpose and encompasses the following steps.
+Small business financial management is the practice of helping fulfill that business’s purpose.
+To do this well, you must follow some of these steps.

 Tips for Financial Management